nexida/Rhino-Security-Administration/README.txt

 This software is distributed under the terms of the new BSD Licence (see licence.txt).

 It uses software developed under different licences.
 See the '\libs' folder.

+In particular, make sure you read the 'ExtJs' section above.